RitaPlusPlus/sorting/README.md

   - quick sort /rr/
 - **GUI** Display the measured time of each algorithm /at/
 - **GUI** Visually compare the complexity /tk/
+- Validate manual input and when reading files /tk/